Looking for a fresh pick?

 While the software’s invoicing features aren’t as developed as many of the programs we review, Bill.com still offers a good number of features, and the payment features are more than worth looking into.
 Feature availability depends on whether you choose an accounts payable plan or an accounts receivable plan.
 Be sure to revisit the pricing section to understand which features are included with each Bill.com plan.

-- Dashboard: Bill.com’s newly designed dashboard features charts and graphs to give you a quick glimpse of your business’s financial state.
-The dashboard for Corporate and Enterprise plans shows the bills to pay, open invoice, bill approvals, payments in, and payments out.
+- Dashboard: Bill.com’s dashboard features charts and graphs to give you a quick glimpse of your business’s financial state.
+The dashboard for Corporate and Enterprise plans shows the bills to pay, open invoices, bill approvals, payments in, and payments out.
 The smaller plans will either show graphs pertaining to accounts payable or accounts receivable.

 - Invoicing: Bill.com offers three invoice templates available with the accounts receivable plans only.
 You can customize the information shown on invoices and add a company logo, but that’s as far as the customizations go.
 Bill.com does support recurring invoices and invoice reminders.
 You can also have Bill.com print and mail invoices for you.
 One of the best parts about the invoice feature is the invoice dashboard which shows how many invoices have been sent, which are due, which are overdue, and more.
 There are no estimates available.